NOAA-CSL/MELODIES-MONET/docs/develop/developers_guide.rst

 main
 ____
 This is the stable release branch.
-It is updated from develop and tagged prior to each release.
+It is updated from the *develop* branch and tagged prior to each release.
-The melodies-monet conda package is created from main.
+The melodies-monet conda package is created from *main*.

 develop
 _______
 This is the parent development branch in which to consolidate the various development tracks.
+General practice, when working within the central repository, is to create a working branch, branched from *develop*, with a naming convention such as *develop_topic*.
+The *develop_topic* branches are merged back to *develop* via pull requests.
+Forks of the central repository should follow the same branching conventions.

 develop_plots
 _____________